GabMill/gsclua_ex/README.md

 # Odd Egg
 An adaptation of the gift script that automates siny hunting the Odd Egg.
 See the comments at the top of the script for instructions on filtering for a specific Pokemon, as well as when to start the script when receiving the egg.

+# Unown
+The unown script now has a toggleable parameter to hunt for shinies